 July 29, 2020 — Dean Pedro Noguera on The Search for Racial Justice in Education: Uprooting Structural Racism

-Author, activist, sociologist, and Dean of the USC Rossier School of Education Dr. Pedro Noguera joins the CSRD for the first virtual presentation of the William C. Powers, Jr. Speaker Series.
+Author, activist and sociologist Dr. Pedro Noguera, dean of the USC Rossier School of Education, joins the CSRD for the first virtual presentation of the William C. Powers, Jr. Speaker Series.
 Honoring the memory of former UT President William C. Powers, Jr., this speaker series invites thought leaders to present research in American politics and public policy in reflection of his commitment to diversity and inclusion.

 June 25, 2020 — Building the Beloved Community: Allyship During Racial Crisis